Roll20/roll20-character-sheets/GammaWorld3e/README.rst

 ## Compilation

-1. To compile the compendium (removed for licensing reasons) and / or the companion:
+1. To compile the compendium from src (removed for licensing reasons) and / or the companion:
    `npx webpack --config webpack.config.js`
-1. To build html use `npm run pug`
+1. To build html from src use `npm run pug`
-1. To build css use `npm run scss`
+1. To build css from src use `npm run scss`
-1. Then look in `dist` folder

 ## Watch